jertel/vuegraf/README.md

 # Grafana

 Use [Grafana](https://grafana.com "Grafana") to visualize the data collected by Vuegraf.
 A sample [dashboard.json](https://github.com/jertel/vuegraf/blob/master/dashboard.json) file is provided with this project, to get started.
+However, this sample dashboard is only compatible with InfluxDB version 1.

 If you only have one Vue device you should remove the Left/Right panel references.

 Refer to the screenshots below for examples on how to define the InfluxDB data source, graphs, and alerts.